aldente0630/mofc-demand-forecast/README.md

-# MOFC Sales Forecasting with Time Series Analysis
+# MOFC Demand Forecasting with Time Series Analysis
 ### Goals
 * Compare the accuracy of various time series forecasting algorithms such as *Prophet*, *DeepAR*, *VAR*, *DeepVAR*, and *[LightGBM](https://papers.nips.cc/paper/2017/file/6449f44a102fde848669bdd9eb6b76fa-Paper.pdf)*
 * (Optional) Use `tsfresh` for automated feature engineering of time series data.